rhsu/Board/README.md

 #Release 1.0 Is Available

+To use, checkout to the Release 1.0 branch.

-Run the ANT script to build
+Run the ANT script to build.

+For best results, open the project with Netbeans7.3.

 #Features